mahmoud/calver/entries/overview.md

 a [mature][twisted_wp] library that has grown to match its large scope.
 It features everything from an IRC client to an HTTP server to a slew of utilities for concurrent programming.
-Like an operating system, there are a lot of parts, and so semver is a poor fit due to the individual parts deprecating & breaking compatibility individually.
+Like an operating system, Twisted has a lot of parts, making SemVer a poor fit due to the individual parts deprecating and breaking compatibility individually.

-The non-deprecated parts of Twisted are backwards compatible between each successive version, and breaking changes are done on a time basis, where one year must pass and two releases issued between the release deprecating the functionality and the removal of the functionality.
+The non-deprecated parts of Twisted are backwards-compatible between each successive version, and breaking changes are done on a time basis, where one year must pass and two releases issued between the release deprecating the functionality and the removal of the functionality.

-Its versioning scheme has spread to related projects, including [Klein][klein], [Treq][treq], and a dependency of Twisted, [PyOpenSSL][pyopenssl].
+Its versioning scheme has spread to related projects, including [Klein][klein], [Treq][treq], and even one of Twisted's dependencies, [PyOpenSSL][pyopenssl].

 [twisted]: https://twistedmatrix.com